Eviekeo/Module2/README.md

         'below code was used in the for loop, to find the opening value of each stock (located at the open price row, and in column 3). openvalue = ws.Cells(openprice_row, 3).Value

-        'as the code goes through each iteration, the first price of each subsequent stock after row 2 will be equal to 'i=2' openprice_row = i + 1
+        'as the code goes through each iteration, the first price of each subsequent stock after row 2 will be equal to 'i + 1' openprice_row = i + 1